leanprover/doc-gen4/README.md

 ## Source locations

-Source locations default to guessing the Github repo for the library, but different different schemas can be used by setting the `DOCGEN_SRC` environment variable.
+Source locations default to guessing the Github repo for the library, but different schemas can be used by setting the `DOCGEN_SRC` environment variable.
 For example, one can use links that open the local source file in VSCode by running lake with:
 ```
 DOCGEN_SRC="vscode" lake ...